trodrigu/resume/README.md

 # resume
-My resumes and cover letters as a LaTex files.
+My resumes and cover letters as LaTex files.